EricFrederic/securities-compliance-sql-database/README.md

 ## Business Problem

-State securities regulators and FINRA examiners rely on accurate, queryable data to identify risky entities, prioritize examination caseloads, and track compliance violations from detection through resolution.
-This project simulates the analytical infrastructure underlying that work — a multi-table relational database that models registered entities, trading activity, compliance flags, and examiner workloads in a realistic regulatory environment.
+State securities regulators and FINRA examiners rely on accurate, queryable data to identify high-risk entities, prioritize examination caseloads, and track compliance violations from detection through resolution.
+This project simulates the analytical infrastructure underlying that work: a multi-table relational database that models registered entities, trading activity, compliance flags, and examiner workloads in a realistic regulatory environment.

 The database and query library were designed to answer the kinds of questions I encountered directly as a Securities Examiner at the New Hampshire Bureau of Securities Regulation: